 There is are no 100% guarantees in credit control however there are things you can do to maximise the probability of payment and stay in control.

 We have put together our top 7 credit control tips for 2017.
 You may already have some of these tactics for payment in place but it certainly will not hurt your business to implement any that you do not.

-7 tips to better Business Credit Control
+7 better Business Credit Control tips

 - Expect late payment – It is a harsh reality of business that very few companies actually pay their outstanding accounts/debts on time.
 Assume that each invoice will become overdue as this prepares you for the reality.
 This will also encourage you to ensure you have the right strategies in place to deal with such.